69iqqq/DCC-Task/README.md

 Special thanks to Material-UI and React Bootstrap for providing essential UI components that enhance the usability and aesthetic appeal of Meme Mayhem.

-Adjust placeholders like `[http://localhost:3000](http://localhost:3000)`, `[yourusername]`, `[Your Name]`, `[your-email@example.com]`, and others with your actual project details.
-This detailed template includes sections on project overview, features, technologies used, installation instructions, folder structure, contribution guidelines, license information, acknowledgments, and contact details.